Skip to main content

 3. A completed manifest

 The NCRAD stem cell lab has designed standardized protocols to ensure uniformity and quality control for every line we bank.
-As such, we require detailed information about your cells to ensure they are transitioned into our laboratory with minimal disruption to the cells.
+As such, we require detailed information about your cells to ensure they are transitioned into our laboratory with minimal distribution to the cells and also to be able to provide other investigators with detailed information about the lines.

-NCRAD banks iPSCs, gene edited isogenic iPSCs, and fibroblasts.
-Please send all of these cell types when possible.
+NCRAD banks iPSCs, gene edited isogenic iPSCs, and associated fibroblasts.
+Please send all cell types when possible.

 No testing is required.
 However, please provide documentation of mycoplasma testing and karyotyping for iPSCs and fibroblasts to be deposited if available.